ArealTeamM2AIC/Remote-Sensing-Image/README.md

 For the starting kit on images, you will need to install pytorch and torchvision, which are provided with requirements.txt files.

+You also have a requirements.txt file for starting_kit_preprocessed, although it will probably not be useful.

 You just have to :

     pip install -r requirements.txt